-Internal controls - Systems and process that are designed to ensure that the financial statements of an organization accurately present the operating results and financial position of that organization.
+Internal controls - Internal controls are systems and process that are designed to ensure that the financial statements of an organization accurately present the operating results and financial position of that organization.

 Journal - A record of original entry.
 Used to record consecutive entries of a certain class of event (e.g., cash receipts journal, cash disbursements journal, payroll journal, general journal).
 Different titles may be used for these records.